deveonn/deveonn/README.md

 # 👋 Hi, I’m @deveonn

-- 📚 I'm a technology student currently majoring in Computer Science
+- 📚 I'm a technology student currently graduating in Computer Science
 - 👀 I'm seeking opportunities to work with TypeScript+ReactJS, but I'm open to various opportunities
 - 💞️ I'm also looking for projects to collaborate on when possible